farfromokay/CalcToSQL/README.md

 7. A "Save As" dialog will appear.
 Choose a location and filename for the output `.sql` file.
 8. A confirmation message box will appear upon completion, showing statistics.

+**Example File:**

+An example spreadsheet, `CalcToSQL_Example.ods`, is included in the repository.
+It demonstrates:
+* A barebones sample data sheet named `Sheet1` with a single column header `Col1` and data values 1 through 5.
+* A pre-configured `_CalcToSQL` sheet showing examples of the `Settings` and `Hints` sections.
+You can use this file to test the macro and see the configuration options in action.

 ## Sheet Formatting

 * **Sheet Names:** Each sheet name (that doesn't start with `_`) becomes a table name.
 Special characters in sheet names might cause issues; stick to alphanumeric names and underscores.